 To stop using the compass for heading information, move the device so it is no longer oriented vertically.
-NE responds with another confirmation tone and proceeds to obtain the heading information from the GPS.
+Nearby responds with another confirmation tone and proceeds to obtain the heading information from the GPS.

 Note: All other functions of Nearby Explorer remain active, even when you start another program.

-To disable the compass, go to Menu/More/Settings and uncheck the Allow Compass Mode option.
+To disable the compass, go to Menu / More / Settings and uncheck the Allow Compass Mode option.

 To constantly update your street address while walking, check both the Street Number and Street Name boxes.
-As you walk, NE announces the street address but not the street name (because the street name is not changing).
+As you walk, Nearby announces the street address but not the street name (because the street name is not changing).
 With both boxes checked, when you approach and pass a cross street, the app announces the name of the street and the closest house number on that street.
-Often, NE announces an address from each side of the cross street as you pass it.
+Often, Nearby announces an address from each side of the cross street as you pass it.
 The first is the closest house number on the side of the street on which you are traveling.
-As you cross, NE announces the second number which is the closest house number on the far side of the street.
+As you cross, the app announces the second number which is the closest house number on the far side of the street.